 I was very impressed with allplants.
 The meals were nutritious and filling.
 The menu was original and delicious.
 Each meal tasted just like it had been made from scratch and not like typical bland and boring ready meals.
 There are currently limited dishes available but hopefully the allplants menu will expand over time.

 The packaging is a massive highlight to me.
 Not only is it visually attractive but they make it so easy to recycle.
 Such a huge plus.
 I’d love to see other delivery companies follow suit.

 The price is cheaper than a takeaway, especially considering the large meal sizes.
 They’re definitely not accessible to everyone due to the price but they are of a high quality and very convenient.

 So if you have the money but no time and want tasty plant-based ready meals, allplants are DEFINITELY worth a try!

-If you’d like to give allplants a whirl, use this link for a £10 discount on their subscription service, or the code THEFOODRUSH15 to get a 15% discount on a one-off box.
+If you’d like to give allplants a whirl, use this link for £10 off your first box.
 We’ll also receive some money off our next order in return.